 If you want to explore the United States without worrying about expensive roaming charges or expensive communication costs, continue reading this guide.
-Here, I share the best options available (at the time of writing) for prepaid sim cards in the USA that work for travellers.
+Here, I share the best options available (at the time of writing) for prepaid sim cards in the USA that work for travelers.

 Tips for using a USA sim card in your phone